tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

    Two cases of plaintext need to be distinguished:

-   *  In single recipient setup, the plaintext "pt" passed into SetupBaseS is the content to be encrypted.
+   *  In Integrated Encryption mode, the plaintext "pt" passed into SetupBaseS is the content to be encrypted.
 Hence, there is no intermediate layer utilizing a CEK.

-   *  In multiple recipient setup, the plaintext "pt" passed into SetupBaseS is the CEK.
+   *  In Key Encryption mode, the plaintext "pt" passed into SetupBaseS is the CEK.
 The CEK is a random byte sequence of length appropriate for the encryption algorithm.
 For example, AES-128-GCM requires a 16 byte key and the CEK would therefore be 16 bytes long.

 In the JWE Compact Serialization, the "aad" parameter in SetupBaseS function will take the Additional Authenticated Data encryption parameter defined in Step 14 of Section 5.1 of {{RFC7516}} as input.
 In the JWE JSON Serialization, SetupBaseS function will be invoked with empty associated data "aad".

-In both setups, 'ek' will contain the value of "enc".
-In single recipient setup, the JWE Ciphertext will contain the value of 'ct'.
-In multiple recipient setup, the JWE Encrypted Key will contain the value of 'ct'.
-In single  recipient setup, the JWE Encrypted Key will use the value of an empty octet sequence.
+In both modes, 'ek' will contain the value of "enc".
+In Integrated Encryption mode, the JWE Ciphertext will contain the value of 'ct'.
+In Key Encryption mode, the JWE Encrypted Key will contain the value of 'ct'.
+In Integrated Encryption mode, the JWE Encrypted Key will use the value of an empty octet sequence.
 In both modes, the JWE Initialization Vector value will be an empty octet sequence.
 In both modes, the JWE Authentication Tag MUST be absent.

 In both JWE Compact Serialization and the JWE JSON Serialization, "ct" and "enc" will be base64url encoded (see Section 7.1 and 7.2 of {{RFC7518}}), since JSON lacks a way to directly represent arbitrary octet sequences.